Co-leader of Whitmer kidnapping plot gets 16 years in prison

 “It’s too much.
 Something less than life gets the job done in this case,” Jonker said, later adding that 16 years in prison “is still in my mind a very long time.”

+“It undoubtedly affects other people who are in public office or are considering public office,” he said.
+“They have to count the cost.
+That does need a forceful sentence from the court.”

-In addition to the 16-year prison sentence, Fox will have to serve five years of supervised release.
+In addition to the prison sentence, Fox will have to serve five years of supervised release.
+He’ll also get credit for more than two years in custody since his arrest.

+“Responding to domestic terrorism plots has been a priority for the Department of Justice since its founding and we’re going to continue to spare no expense to make sure we disrupt plots like these,” U.S. Attorney Andrew Birge told reporters outside the courthouse following the sentencing.

+Fox wore orange prison clothes with long slicked-back hair and a full beard.
+He showed little reaction when the sentence was read.

+Daniel Harris, who was acquitted by a jury earlier this year for his involvement in the plot, sat next to Fox’s mother in the gallery and hugged her after the sentencing was read.
+Fox looked into the gallery multiple times, often mouthing words.

+He shook his head and repeatedly smirked while Assistant U.S. Attorney Nils Kessler spoke.
+Kessler said Fox’s smirking was a sign that he showed no regret.

-Fox and Croft were convicted at a second trial in August, months after a different jury in Grand Rapids, Michigan, couldn’t reach a verdict but acquitted two other men.
+Fox and Croft were convicted at a second trial in August, months after a different Grand Rapids jury couldn’t reach a verdict but acquitted Harris and one other man.
 Croft, a trucker from Bear, Delaware, will be sentenced Wednesday.

-Fox and Croft in 2020 met with like-minded provocateurs at a summit in Ohio, trained with weapons in Michigan and Wisconsin and took a ride to “put eyes” on Whitmer’s vacation home with night-vision goggles, according to evidence.
+In 2020, Fox and Croft met with like-minded provocateurs in Ohio, trained with weapons in Michigan and Wisconsin and took a ride to “put eyes” on Whitmer’s vacation home with night-vision goggles, according to evidence.

 “People need to stop with the misplaced anger and place the anger where it should go, and that’s against our tyrannical … government,” Fox declared that spring, boiling over COVID-19 restrictions and perceived threats to gun ownership.